benstallard/TAN513Y.github.io/about.md

 ### More Information

-Living proof that Sportsmen are good programmers...
+Living proof that Sportsmen are good programmers joking...

 ### Contact me